 Owners might notice their cat walking towards household objects and appear not to know how to maneuver around them.

 A cat might walk into a corner and be unable to turn around.
-Something which an owner might describe as ‘head-pressing’, as it appears that the cat cannot turn his body.
-And being unable to figure out what else to do, will press his head against the wall or in the corner.4
+At a loss for what else to do, the cat may press his head against the wall or in the corner.

 So, you can see why identifying the reasons for cat head pressing behavior can be a tricky business.

-One final note about head pressing cats is that the behavior shouldn’t be confused with a cat that occasionally appears to be head pressing while sleeping.
+One final note about head pressing cats is that the behavior shouldn’t be confused with what occasionally appears to be a cat head pressing while sleeping.
+A cat head pressing while sleeping is much more likely to be a great deal less worrisome.

 Some cats naturally like to sleep with their head down or tucked against the side of an armchair or their bed, and they look all the sweeter for it.